 Sun 25 Nov Great Santa Skipton Fun Run http://skiptonsantafunrun.com

 Sat 1 Dec York Yuletide Trail https://www.seeyorkrunyork.co.uk/events

 Sun 9 Dec South Leeds Bah Humbug 10k https://racebest.com/races/rasxh

 Tue 1 Jan 2019 Double parkrun day!
 Not at Fountains unfortunately!

 Sun 10 Feb 2019 Muddy Boots 10k Ripon https://bookitzone.com/muddyboots/mR2FFX

 Donating to Fountains Abbey parkrun

-It’s now nearly four years since we set up Fountains Abbey parkrun and its time we replaced some of our signage and kit and bought a fee new bits and pieces.
+It’s now nearly four years since we set up Fountains Abbey parkrun and its time we replaced some of our signage and kit and bought a few new bits and pieces.
 Some of the kit gets provided by parkrun HQ.
-Some of it doesn’t and on those occasions we do reach out to the community and ask for donations to help keep & our wonderful parkrun and improve its facilities and functioning.
+Some of it doesn’t and on those occasions we turn to the community and ask for donations to help keep & our wonderful parkrun and improve its facilities and functioning.